 The base is formed by the national retirement pension paid by the Swedish Pensions Agency.
 Most employees also receive a collectively bargained occupational pension from their employer and if you have worked for the State, you will receive a state occupational pension.
 Some people also have a private savings scheme.
 The pensions add up to form your total pension.

 Everyone who has earned pension in Sweden can log on to the pension portal Minpension.se and see their entire pension and make pension forecasts.
 The service is run and financed half by the State and half by the pension companies.
 This means that Minpension.se is a neutral and independent web portal, free of charge for the user. www.minpension.se

 You must apply for the Swedish old age pension by yourself and you should apply in good time.
-If you worked or lived in several countries in Europe, you should apply about six months before you want to receive the pension.

 What is the orange envelope?